paladin-t/b8/docs/manual.md

 ### Sub routine

 A sub routine, a.k.a. "routine", "sub", "function", or "procedure", is often supposed to be a good abstraction of common and reusable code blocks.
-A sub routine in BASIC8 begins with `DEF` and ends with `ENDDEF`, it will be mentioned uniformly as "routine" for short in this document.
+A sub routine in BASIC8 begins with `DEF` and ends with `ENDDEF`, it will be hereinafter described as "routine" for short.
 A routine name follows after `DEF`, then with a list of parameters clamped with a pair of brackets.
-Use the name of a routine directly to call it, with a list of arguments clamped with a pair of brackets.
-But it requires an extra `CALL` statement when a routine is declared below where it's called.
-The `RETURN` statement is also used there to exit a routine, with an optional result value.
+Call a routine by its name, with a list of arguments clamped with a pair of brackets.
+It requires an extra `CALL` statement when a routine is declared below the invocation.
+The `RETURN` statement is also used to end a routine, with an optional result value to its caller.

-Each routine has its own scope, in which statements in that routine body would lookup for variables, before looking into outer scopes.
+Each routine has its own scope, in which statements in that routine body lookup for variables preferentially, before looking into outer scopes.

 Eg: